-Why Carmakers Are Launching Future City Accelerators
+Why the Auto Industry Is Launching Future City Accelerators

 In 30 years, 68 percent of the world’s population will live in cities, according to the United Nations.
 That’s a lot of people.
 And, as we’ve seen in fast-growing cities like San Francisco and Austin, an influx of people can create an influx of problems — like congested roads, strained infrastructure and rising pollution levels.